tom91136/jmh-view/README.md

 ## How to use

-First, clone build the project, see the build section for more information.
+First, clone and build the project, see the build section for more information.

 Create a `<div>` and initialise it: